-- (1) Encapsulation and modularity - (2) Testing and verification
+(1) Encapsulation and modularity

+- (2) Correctness

-- (3) Techniques for code reuse - (4) Design patterns
+- (3) Code reuse

+- (4) Design patterns

 The emphasis in this course will be on object-oriented concepts.
 This is less because this is a hot approach these days, and more because it is a very natural and very useful way to approach the design and programming of a piece of software, and to tackle encapsulation and code reuse.